levigutt/mouse-chording/readme.md

 ## how this works

-It uses `evtest` to interrupts mouse events from a specified input device, and passes the event stream to the program which runs commands when chord combos are detected, or else recreates the mouse events.
+It uses `evtest` to grab (interrupt) mouse events from a specified input device, and passes the event stream to the program which runs commands when chord combos are detected, or else recreates the mouse events.

 Since it has to recreate mouse movement events, it will slow down the mouse.
 Like using low DPI.
 It also recreates X-axis and Y-axis seperately, which